plone/training/user_generated_content.rst

 .. _user-content-fs-label:

-Move the changes to the file-system
+Move the changes to the file system
 -----------------------------------

 We don't want to do these steps for every new conference by hand so we move the changes into our package.